nikolamihailov/The-complete-JavaScript-course---Udemy/README.md

     ### Description:

-    Roll the dice game with 2 players.
+    Roll the dice game with two players.
 The aim of the game is to reach a total of 100 points before the other player.
 The player rolls the dice and if they get 1 their current score becomes 0 and is turn of the opponent.
 If you choose to hold you add your current score to the total and is turn of the opponent.

     ### Features: